Express Post Australia Wide

 With single hormone saliva tests such as the Saliva Testosterone Test Kit [T9906] it’s easy to do.
 Simply make it known that you’re a shift worker so the lab understand that your non-standard collection time(s) is intentional.

-This is as simple as writing “shift worker” at the top of the lab Referral Form you receive within your test kit, using black pen.
+This is as simple as writing “shift worker” at the top of the lab Referral Form located within the test kit.

-Once updated about shift work status, the lab tech simply shifts the result to reflect the intended test time (reference range).
+Finally, the lab manually re-aligns the test result to reflect the intended test time (reference range).

 What About the Larger Tests?